CONDITIONS WE TREAT

 Disc Herniation, Bulges, and Injury

-The discs of your spine act much like shock absorbers do on your car.
-Your discs provide a cushion and protection to the essential nerve function of your body.
-Sometimes discs can become weak over time or in an instant from trauma, causing them to bulge, herniate or rupture.
-When this happens, it can not only create back pain but sensations such as pins and needles, numbness, tingling, or shooting pains down your arms or legs, depending on where the bulge occurs.
+The discs of your spine act much like shock absorbers on your car.
+They provide a cushion and protection to your body's essential nerve functions.
+Sometimes, discs can become weak over time or in an instant from trauma, causing them to bulge, herniate, or rupture.
+When this happens, it can cause not only back pain but sensations such as pins and needles, numbness, tingling, or shooting pains down your arms or legs, depending on where the bulge occurs.

 In most cases, conservative chiropractic care can alleviate these symptoms, and with proper treatment and time, the bulging disc can shrink and heal.
-In severe cases, a CT or MRI will be necessary to identify the size and exact location of the bulge to see if surgery is necessary for pain relief.
+In severe cases, a CT or MRI will be necessary to identify the size and exact location of the bulge and determine whether surgery is necessary for pain relief.

 Shoulder Pain